-Circumstances such as an out-of-state move that came as a result of domestic violence, or having a temporary injury or illness strike you or a family member that requires full-time care, are situations that re often dealt with on a case-by-case basis.
+Circumstances such as an out-of-state move that came as a result of domestic violence or having a temporary injury or illness strike you or a family member that requires full-time care are situations that are often dealt with on a case-by-case basis.

-In the state of Kansas, Federal unemployment benefits are paid out weekly over the span of 26 weeks.
-The amount of weekly unemployment benefits claimed can reach a max of $474 per week, or a minimum of $118 per week.
+In the state of Kansas, Federal unemployment benefits are paid out weekly for up to 16 weeks.
+The amount of weekly unemployment benefits claimed can reach a max of $540 per week or a minimum of $135 per week.

 The amount of benefits you receive each week is based on the amount of income you were earning before becoming unemployed and the number of dependents you currently have living with you.
 Once your base period earnings have been verified by the unemployment department, you will be given a percentage of the earnings you made during your highest-paid quarter at that time.

 This amount may increase when adding in your monthly allowance, which is based on the number of dependent minors in your home.